 Aja Frost, a staff writer for HubSpot’s Sales Blog, likes to explore every nook and crannie of HubSpot’s Cambridge office to find her own quiet spaces.

 “I look for places that are slightly tucked away, like a booth or a small table.
 These places are always really quiet -- and free from distraction,” she says.
 “When I’m ready for a more social atmosphere, I’ll go back to my desk or an area of the office that gets more people randomly walking by.”

 How do you maintain your focus?
-Teach us your productivity hacks in the comments below!
+Teach us your productivity hacks on Twitter!

 Originally published Jul 7, 2017 8:00:00 AM, updated August 04 2017